About Us

 • Cliff and Anna Benson — American Homesmith, National Christian Foundation

-• Geoff Bradford — Senior Pastor, Christ the King Presbyterian Church
+• Rev. Geoff Bradford — Senior Pastor, Christ the King Presbyterian Church

 • Jan and Wesley Burks — UNC Health Care